 - Use applications like cold turkey and stay focused when you distract.

-Prioritizing a list of work is means that you give some importance to your works and want to complete those tasks or work.
+Prioritizing a list of work means that you give some importance to your work and want to complete those tasks or work.

 Try to give priority to those tasks which are most important and urgent to do.